StayPirate/HTB-Notes/pages/Kerberoasting.md

 	  logseq.order-list-type:: number
 - id:: 655e327e-5e4b-4260-828e-33941dad976c
   #+BEGIN_TIP
-  In case we have **GenericWrite** or **GenericAll** permissions on another AD user account.
-We could reset the user's password but *this may raise suspicion*.
-However, we could also [set an SPN](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc731241(v=ws.11)) for the user, kerberoast the account, and crack the password hash in an attack named **Targeted Kerberoasting**.
+  In case you have **GenericWrite** or **GenericAll** permissions on another AD user account you could reset the user's password but *this may raise suspicion*.
+However, you could also [set an SPN](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc731241(v=ws.11)) for the user *(kerberoast the account)* and crack the password hash in an attack named **Targeted Kerberoasting**.

-  Do not forget to delete the SPN once we've obtained the hash!
+  Do not forget to delete the SPN once you've obtained the hash!
   #+END_TIP
 - Retrieve the list of SPNs associated to AD users accounts.
   *(Kerberoastable users)*